Exploring the entry chamber

 Early mentions

 I'm not sure when the Grunts were first mentioned by anyone, but there are threads in the HBO forum here and here (both October 2003), and here (July 2004).
-There's also this on Halopedia - and a duplicate here.
+There's also the Halopedia page I mentioned - and a duplicate here.

 Specialized checkpoints